bobosola/OSTerrain50-SimpleBinary/README.md

 Why Rust?
 Because it produces small, cross-platform, very high performance native executables with the minimum of fuss.
 Compiled ready-to-run versions of this application for Windows, Mac & Ubuntu are available to [download from the author's site](TODO).

-Rust code to read the binary elevations file is also available in the repo.
+Rust demo code to read the binary elevations file is also available in the repo.
 On a 2020 Mac mini M1, this retrieved 18,485 elevations at 50m intervals along a line between Niton Down (Isle of Wight) and Dùnan Mòr (Cape Wrath, Scotland) in just under 30ms.

 A PHP class to read the binary elevations file is also available from the repo [OSTerrain50-PHP]().
 Both the Rust and PHP file reading code are heavily commented to allow for easy translation to other languages.

 ## What problem does this solve?